 There are differences among VPN providers in the policies they follow and the type of encryption they apply.

 Are VPN services legal?

 The legal problems associated with VPNs usually arise not due to VPN usage, but because individuals sometimes use VPNs to break other laws such as copyrights.

 However, you should be extremely wary when using VPNs in certain countries with a restricted Internet.

 Generally speaking, you should be okay using a VPN in your country.
 But if you are in the countries mentioned above, you should exercise some caution.

-Most of the leading VPN service providers allow users to unblock torrent websites safely.
-There are some providers though that discourage the use of their services for downloading torrents, because the legality of torrents is another complicated matter.
+The limited number of providers allowing the use of P2P shows that majority services discourage the use of their services for downloading torrents, because the legality of torrents is another confusing matter.